 Under these circumstances, the IRCM, will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.

 The IRCM aims to ensure that individuals are aware that their data is being processed and that they understand:

 - how the data is being used

 To these ends, the company has a privacy statement setting out how data relating to individuals is used by the company.
 This is available on the company’s website.

 The refunds policy only applies to those coaches, mentors, training organisations, professional bodies, and commercial organisations who have REGISTERED or ACCREDITED listings.

-As an individual or organisation with a Registered or Accredited listing on the International Regulator of Coaching and Mentoring CIC’s Register, you have the right to cancel your listing upgrade or accreditation application within seven days of your initial upgrade/application date.
+As an individual or organisation with a Registered or Accredited listing on the International Regulator of Coaching and Mentoring CIC’s Register, you have the right to cancel your listing upgrade or accreditation application within 14 days of your initial upgrade/application date.

 Cancellation of your upgraded listing or application can be can be done through your PayPal account and where applicable, you will be refunded less the PayPal charges to your PayPal account.